preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/provisioning-in-a-vpc.md

 Public access to both Cloud Foundry APIs and applications is disabled upon disabling the public ALB.
 You will not be able to restore access without both network connectivity to the private VPC subnets and the DNS updates described below.
 {: note}

 3. Set up your internal DNS to redirect the cluster ingress domain (which will cover both the Cloud Foundry APIs and hosted applications) to the private alb load balancer hostname, which you should have retrieved in step 1.
 You can rerun the same command if you did not note it down.
-If you have administrative control over your enterprise's DNS servers, then either configure or have configured the nameserver delegation for your cluster ingress domain (which you can retrieve with `ibmcloud ks cluster-get --cluster <cluster name>`) so that a nameserver you control is authoritative for the domain.
+If you have administrative control over your enterprise's DNS servers, then either configure or have configured the nameserver delegation for your cluster ingress domain (which you can retrieve with `ibmcloud ks cluster get --cluster <cluster name>`) so that a nameserver you control is authoritative for the domain.
 Then you can simply add a wildcard CNAME record in the domain file like this:

     * IN CNAME <private lb hostname>